kd5pbo/thriftiness/README.md

 # thriftiness
-Simple layer 2 VPN, under development
+Simple layer 2 VPN, still under development

-Please don't use (or look at my code) yet.
+More or less feature-complete for OpenBSD.
+Needs loads of testing, debugging, and documentation.
+Oh, and bits written for other Operating Systems :)